 Soon the thought of finding that missing expedition is gone as your most important task now is getting out safely — enjoy the ride!

 The It’s a Small World ride is a classic no matter which park you experience it in.
-Set sail and sing along while you float down the Seven Seaways Waterway and explore all 7 continents in less than 10 minutes.
+Set sail, sing along while you float down the Seven Seaways Waterway, and explore all 7 continents in less than 10 minutes.

 The intricate details of the hand-crafted dolls telling stories of cultures all around the globe are just as impressive via YouTube as they are in person… well, almost!

-One thing is the same as the actual ride, the fact that you will likely have the song stuck in your head for hours after you are done!
+One thing is the same as the actual ride: you will likely have the song stuck in your head for hours after you are done!

 Fans of the original Space Mountain will recognize many parts of this roller coaster as it was previously known as Space Mountain: Mission 2.